htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 - The stdin passed to *condor_job_router* hooks of type ``_TRANSLATE_JOB`` will now be passed information on the route in a format that is the same as what was passed in the 8.8 series.
-It will always be a classad, and include the route ``Name`` as an attribute.
+It will always be a ClassAd, and include the route ``Name`` as an attribute.
   :jira:`646`